Relationship Therapy in NYC for Overthinkers & People-Pleasers

 ⟡ Intellectualizing keeps you one step removed.
 You can analyze the dynamic with precision and still not quite let yourself feel it.
 Understanding becomes its own kind of armor.

 ⟡ People-pleasing is a strategy, not a personality trait.
 At some point, keeping the peace became the way you stayed loved.
-In relationships, that looks like softening your needs, agreeing when you don't, or working so hard to be easy to love that you lose track of what you actually want.
+In relationships, that looks like agreeing when you don't, or working so hard to be easy to love that you lose track of what you actually want.
 It worked, until it started costing you more than it gave.

 ⟡ Family and cultural expectations shape your blueprint for relationships.
 If you grew up in an immigrant or Asian American household, affection may not have been expressed openly through words, physical touch, or conversations about feelings, and that shapes what you come to expect, and accept, in relationships as an adult.